 Students who participate in off-site work-based learning must meet multiple criteria and demonstrate strong professional skills.
 Participation in an off-campus work program is a privilege, not a right.
 Students enrolled in these programs will be evaluated by the business, the instructor, and our work-based learning coordinators or other school officials.
 At any time, a student can be taken off the placement for any reason by any party involved.
 Students must apply for and be evaluated by the Work-Based Learning Coordinator prior to being part of an off-campus work program.
-There are multiple venues for students to gain experience in sustained work environments aligned with career field curriculum and instruction.
+Students will complete an application through the Office of Work Based Learning.